Updated: Jun 2

 Having a parent who expects perfection

-Experiencing trauma in childhood can result in a severe and long-lasting effect.
+Experiencing trauma in childhood can result in severe and long-lasting effects.
 When childhood trauma is not resolved, a sense of fear and helplessness carries over into adulthood, setting the stage for further trauma.

 Examples of Traumatic Events in Childhood